ericnograles/graphql-server-pure-js/README.md

 Instead of a traditionally imperative way to obtain data, using GraphQL largely follows a declarative model similar to React: the front-end is focused on the "what" versus the "how"

+## This Scaffold

+This scaffold introduces a more "backend-centric" way of constructing a GraphQL Server.
+Specifically, the pattern of

 ## Approach

 * Uses [Express](https://expressjs.com/) and [graphql-server-express](https://github.com/apollographql/graphql-server)